Microsoft Messenger service

 Messenger (formerly MSN Messenger Service, .NET Messenger Service and Windows Live Messenger Service) was an instant messaging and presence system developed by Microsoft in 1999 for use with its MSN Messenger software.
 It was used by instant messaging clients including Windows 8, Windows Live Messenger, Microsoft Messenger for Mac, Outlook.com and Xbox Live.
 Third-party clients also connected to the service.
 It communicated using the Microsoft Notification Protocol, a proprietary instant messaging protocol.
 The service allowed anyone with a Microsoft account to sign in and communicate in real time with other people who were signed in as well.

 On January 11, 2013, Microsoft announced that they were retiring the existing Messenger service globally (except for mainland China where Messenger will continue to be available) and replacing it with Skype.

-In April 2013, Microsoft merged the service into Skype network; existing users were able to sign into Skype with their existing accounts and access their contact list.
-As part of the merger, Skype instant messaging functionality is now running on the backbone of the former Messenger service.
+In April 2013, Microsoft merged the service into Skype; existing users were able to sign into Skype with their existing accounts and access their contact list.
+As part of the merger, Skype's instant messaging functionality is now running on the backbone of the former Messenger service.